What is time loss?

 For claims managed by the Department of Labor and Industries there is no penalty however you can request to speak to the unit supervisor and ask them to intervene.

-How do I get a penalty for late time loss payments?
+How do I get paid penalty money for late time loss compensation?

 You can request a penalty on a self insured claim by writing to the Self Insured Section of the Department of Labor and Industries.
 The director of L&I is required to issue an order within 30 days of your request.